- Solicitors For Business

 JMW has helped secure £282,000 compensation for a young boy after inconsistent circulation monitoring in the early stages of his life by doctors resulted in him losing 5 fingers.

-However over the next few days, no entries were made in the notes suggesting that the state of circulation to the hand was not monitored for 5 days until the notes “white” and “blue” were made.
-In fact for 3 hours the hourly entry was “white”.
-Despite these observations the cannula was not removed until the next day by which time ischaemia had arisen and sadly Drew lost all of the fingers of his left hand as a result of avascular necrosis.
+However, over the next few days, no entries were made in the notes suggesting that the state of circulation to the hand was not monitored for 5 days until the notes “white” and “blue” were made.
+In fact, for 3 hours the hourly entry was “white”.
+Despite these observations, the cannula was not removed until the next day by which time ischemia had arisen, and sadly Drew lost all of the fingers of his left hand as a result of avascular necrosis.

 A supportive breach of duty report was obtained from an independent medical expert who considered that Drew’s care was unacceptable.

 The Hospital made an offer of £282,000 and the case was settled.

 Have you or your baby also received inadequate medical care?

 Read another case study here.